Yehonatan Geffen: Poem controversy

 In February 2018, Geffen published a poem on his Instagram feed that ended with the following lines, comparing Palestinian activist Ahed Tamimi with David, Joan of Arc, Hannah Senesh and Anne Frank:

 Reacting to this, defense minister Avigdor Lieberman demanded that Israel's popular Army Radio ban Geffen's work, and culture minister Miri Regev said Geffen was "crossing a red line by someone seeking to rewrite history".
 Geffen published an apology but didn't remove the poem from his Instagram profile.

 Personal life

-Geffen's mother Aviva was the sister of Moshe Dayan.
-He had three younger sisters.

-In 1967, while Geffen was serving in the IDF, his mother overdosed on medication and died.
-Geffen considered it to have been suicide.
-His sister Nurit died by suicide in 1972 while Geffen was studying in London, and subsequently he returned to Tel Aviv.

 Geffen was married for the first time in 1969 to actress and television personality Nurit Makover.
 The marriage ended in divorce.
 Their daughter, Shira Geffen (b.
 1971), is a screenwriter and filmmaker married to author Etgar Keret; their son, Aviv Geffen (b.
 1973), is a popular musician and singer-songwriter.

 Geffen married a second time, to television actress Ava Haddad.
 Their daughter, Natasha Ruth Geffen (b.
 1995), is an actress.
 This marriage also ended in divorce.
 He died of a heart attack on 19 April 2023 at the age of 76.